trevorpogue/sections/docs/readme.rst

                     :end-before: sphinx-end-properties
                     :dedent: 4

 Adding properties and methods this way doesn't affect the class definitions of Sections/nodes from other structures.
-See the **Detail - Properties/methods** section for how this works.
+See the **Details - Properties/methods** section for how this works.

 --------------------------------------------------------------------
 Construction: Build gradually or all at once